next-theme/theme-next-pdf/README.md

 ## Usage

-In order to embed PDF files in the article, you just need to create an `pdf` tag with the URL of your local PDF file, e.g.
+In order to embed PDF files in the article, you just need to create `pdf` tags with the URL of your local PDF file, e.g.

 ```
 {% pdf /path/to/your/file.pdf %}